Analysis

 About Catoons

-Catoons is the founder of Catholic Game Reviews and a future engineer.
+Catoons is the founder of Catholic Game Reviews and an engineer.
 He’s a primarily a Nintendo fan, but also enjoys exploring the wider video game market on PC.

 He encourages you to pray for the intercession of Blessed Carlo Acutis for gamers around the world!